Healthdirect Free Australian health advice you can count on.

 What is the pineal gland?

-The pineal gland is a very small gland in the centre of the brain shaped like a pine cone, which is where it gets its name.
-It is part of the endocrine system.
-It produces a hormone called melatonin.
+The pineal gland is a small gland in the centre of your brain.
+Its main job is to produce and release a hormone called melatonin.

 illustration of the endocrine glands